arvinpoddar/cinemiss/README.md

 [Check out the demo:](https://www.themoviedb.org/documentation/api)
 ![Demo Screenshot](./demo.png)

-I originally built this project with PHP (I don't know why either), and recently decided to port it over to Vue.
-I added the ability to have multiple search results, and did a huge style overhaul.
+I originally built this project a year ago with PHP (I'm not sure why I picked PHP either), and recently decided to port it over to Vue.
+I added the ability to have see search results for a query, and did a huge style overhaul.
+This is a simple enough project for anyone getting started with Vue to follow along with.

 ## Project setup